PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 Sweep Balconey and Stairs
 ----------
-* Using feathery broom sweep dirt into piles
+* Using feathery broom and dust pan (located behind kitchen) sweep dirt into piles
 * Try to sweep slowly to not kick up too much dust
 * Pick all leaves and add to mulch piles
 * Pick any remaining dirt in a dust pan and add to dust bucket